makcakoca/FCND-Motion-Planning/README.md

 ![With Diagonal](./misc/with_diagonal.png)

 #### 6. Cull waypoints
-For this step you can use a collinearity test or ray tracing method like Bresenham.
-The idea is simply to prune your path of unnecessary waypoints.
-Explain the code you used to accomplish this step.
 I implemented both Collinearity and Bresenham.
 Both of them clear unnecessary waypoints, but some cases Collinearity method creates jerky path.
 For example when the goal position is hardcoded as some location 10 m north and 15 m east of map center, result of these tho methods are shown the figures below.